Yproximite/WannaSpeakBundle/UPGRADE.md

 The whole bundle has been rewritten for the better!

 - The support of Symfony 3 has been removed, only Symfony 4 and 5 are supported
+- Config `api.base_url` has been renamed to `api.base_uri`
 - PHP-HTTP has been removed in favor of the Symfony HTTP Client
 - `Statistics` class does not implement call-tracking/sounds API anymore, each API have their dedicated classes